leangjia/blender_docs/trunk/blender_docs/manual/render/cycles/render_settings/subdivision.rst

 .. _bpy.types.CyclesRenderSettings.max_subdivisions:

 Max Subdivisions
-   Stop subdividing when this level is reached even if the dicing rate would produce finer :term:`tessellation`.
+   Stop subdividing when this level is reached even if the dicing rate would produce finer :term:`Tessellation`.

 .. _bpy.types.CyclesRenderSettings.dicing_camera: